francescogerardomarra/its/modulo27/39_rest_hello_world.md

 In a **bugged design**, where **entities** are directly exposed to API responses, a common issue is **recursive nesting**.
 This occurs due to **bidirectional relationships** between entities that lead to circular references, resulting in infinite loops during serialization.
 Let's break down why this happens and how **DTOs** can conceptually resolve the issue.

-In a flawed design, the system uses **entities**—the database models—as the objects to be serialized and returned in API responses.
+In a flawed design, the system uses **entities** (the database models) as the objects to be serialized and returned by API responses.
 These entities often contain **bidirectional relationships**, where one entity references another, and vice versa.
 For example:
 - An `Order` entity contains a list of `OrderItem` entities.
 - Each `OrderItem` entity might have a reference back to the `Order` entity.